stat545ubc-2024/RuiCountMissing/README.md

 <!-- badges: end -->

-The goal of RuiCountMissing is to count missing values in a dataset.
+The goal of `RuiCountMissing` is to count missing values in a dataset.
-This package only includes one function called ‘count_all_missing_by_group’, which is to count missing values for all columns by group.
+This package only includes one function called `count_all_missing_by_group`, which is to count missing values for all columns by group.

 ## Installation

-You can install the development version of RuiCountMissing from [GitHub](https://github.com/) with:
+You can install the development version of `RuiCountMissing` from [GitHub](https://github.com/) with:

 ``` r